Louis Prang put Christmas cards into millions of American mailboxes and fine art into millions of American homes.

 Just before Louis Prang died in 1909, a contemporary paid a slightly overwrought tribute to him.

 The Santa Claus of American art showered his greeting card favors alike upon the just and the unjust, the rich and the poor, the humble and the proud.
 Where have they not gone, those loose leaves from the world’s book of beauty!
 Everywhere!
 Into the homes of the poor, into the miner’s cabin, the invalid’s chamber, the nursery, the schoolroom, the drawing room.
 Millions of lives have been brightened by the fair and pleasant things that have been sown broadcast over the country by Mr. Prang.

-Louis Prang was born March 12, 1824, in Prussian Silesia, the son of Jonas Louis Prang, a Huguenot textile manufacturer, and Rosina Silverman, a German.
+Louis Prang was born March 12, 1824, in Prussian Silesia, the son of Jonas Louis Prang, a Huguenot textile manufacturer, and Rosina Silverman, a German Calvinist.
 He apprenticed to his father and learned engraving, printing and calico dyeing.
 In the 1840s he traveled around Europe working as a printer and in textiles.
-By 1848 he was involved in the revolutionary activities sweeping Europe.
-The Prussian government targeted him and he escaped to Switzerland.

 In 1851, he went to work for the engraver Frank Leslie in Boston.
-Five years later he went into business with a partner to create lithographs, specializing in prints of buildings and towns in Massachusetts.
-He became known for maps of the Civil War.
+Five years later, Rosa persuaded him to go out on his own.
+He went into business with a partner to create lithographs of buildings and towns in Massachusetts.

 As a German in Boston during the rise of the Know-Nothing Party, Louis Prang spoke out against the ‘two-year amendment.’
 The Massachusetts Legislature in 1860 passed the amendment, which deprived naturalized citizens of the right to hold office or to vote until two years after they became citizens.